 What is Demand Forecasting in the Supply Chain

 Demand forecasting also facilitates critical business activities, like financial planning, production planning, risk assessment, and the purchase of raw materials.
-Most importantly, demand forecasting enables retailers to avoid stock outs and over stocking, improve production lead times, minimize costs, increase operational efficiencies, and improve the customer experience.
+Most importantly, forecast accuracy enables retailers to avoid stock outs and over stocking, improve production lead times, minimize costs, increase operational efficiencies, and improve the customer experience.

 How Does Demand Forecasting Work